mcbarlowe/nba_scraper/README.md

 with who was on the court at the time of each play.
 Some other various statistics may be calculated as well.

+As of version 1.0.8 the scraper will now scrape WNBA games as well as NBA games.
+Just call `wnba_scrape_game` instead of `scrape_game`.
+The parameters and usage is exactly the same as `scrape_game` function.
+As of right now I know it goes back to the 2005 season maybe further just haven't tested.
+Be warned it is much slower than the nba scraper due to the extra api calls needed to pull in player names that are readily available in the NBA api itself.

 # Installation

 To install this package just type this at the command line: